matijaoe/web-os-mac-demo/README.md

-# Web OS Mac Demo
+# Web OS Mac 1996 Demo

 These were all 1-prompt shots.
 Notable observations:
 - Gemini didn't want to produce a result.
-- Qwen is stuck on boot.
+- Qwen is stuck on boot, even after 2nd prompt.
-- GPT 5 Pro by far the best. (in ChatGPT, not even the higher API model)
+- GPT 5 Pro feels by far the best. (in ChatGPT, not even the higher API model)
 - Grok 4 very disappointing (but could be due to wrappers)

 ## HTML File Rankings